 I just can't tell you where.

-Comment about the levies.
+Comment about the levies?

 Yes.

-They weren't taking care of the levies.
+They weren't taking care of the levees.

 I haven't been able to live in my house for five months.